 S&T needs for recovery and key considerations for rebuilding

 Due to time, this topic was not discussed as thoroughly as the others, but a few examples of improved resilience were provided.
-New hotel codes encouraging sheltering vertically were effective during Hurricane Irma, and the new elevated Houston Emergency Operations Center building has successfully resisted storm surges.
+New hotel building codes encouraging sheltering vertically were effective during Hurricane Irma, and the new elevated Houston Emergency Operations Center building has successfully resisted hurricane storm surges.

 Adjournment